UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 # DataCrate Specification version pre 0.1

-This is a work in progress, any and all details of this spec could change, including its very existence.
+This is a draft work in progress, any and all details of this spec could change, including its very existence.
+The samples and examples here have not been verified.

+While this file is still on the develop branch on Githhub it will change frequently.

 ## Introduction